 Since total payments are not always received in the calendar year of production, you always have to ask this question in order to complete this column correctly.
-Record the total amount the operation received during the calendar year for removals under the production contract.
+Record the total amount the operation received during the calendar year for removals under the production contract excluding marketing charges.
 This is often less than the quantity removed under contract times the per unit fee.
-Sometimes the producer is not paid until after the first of the next year.
-If the operation did not receive any payment under the contract in 2006, enter a dash and make a note.

-If the operation did not receive all of the payments owed to them under the contract in 2006 (Column 6 is less than Column 3 times Column 5), the remaining amount owed must be accounted for as an asset in Item 7c
+Sometimes the producer is not paid at all until after the first of the next year.
+If the operation did not receive any payment under the contract in 2007, enter a dash and make a note.
+If the operation did not receive all of the payments owed to them under the contract in 2007 (Column 6 is less than Column 3 times Column 5), the remaining amount owed must be accounted for as an asset in Section 21.